-Originating in China, fireworks have been around since before the 16th Century and have been making people look to the night sky with delight.
-Firework formulas are closely guarded secrets handed down from generation to generation and the overall concept has not changed much over the centuries.
-Mix chemicals compounds, place them in a delivery device, light a fuse, and watch the fun.
-That was until now of course.
-At Soldering Sunday we wondered if we could use LEDs to create a firework display?
+Fireworks originated in ancient China and have been making people look to the night sky with delight ever since.
+Firework formulas are closely guarded secrets handed down from generation to generation and the overall concept has not changed much over the centuries: mix chemical compounds, place them in a delivery device, light a fuse, and watch the fun.
+That was until now, of course.
+We wondered if we could use LEDs to create a firework display?
 The answer is a resounding yes, we can!

-While there are thousands of forms fireworks, we focused on the aerial fireworks that make the big displays in the sky.
-Aerial fireworks have several components: a lifting charge to send it in the air, a container which holds the stars, charges, and fuses.
-The stars are what paint the sky with light and are made of various chemical compositions, shapes, and sizes.
-After some thought we settled on soda bottle rockets, like those found in Make Volume 05, to be our delivery device.
-The rockets have everything we need to deliver the LED stars into the night sky.
+While there are many forms of fireworks, we focused on the aerial fireworks that make the big displays in the sky.
+An aerial firework has several components: a lifting charge to send it in the air, and a container that holds fuses, charges, and stars.
+The stars are what paint the sky with light, and they’re traditionally made of various chemical compositions.

-During our experiments we created the LED Chutie, which we brought with us to the 2013 World Maker Faire in New York City.
-The LED Chutie is an aerial version of the LED Throwie.
-The Chutie uses a plastic bag for a parachute, a LED, and a 3-volt coin-cell battery.
-If you can not get outside for fireworks, the Chutie is perfect for indoor fun too.
+During our experiments we created the LED Chutie, which we demonstrated at the 2013 World Maker Faire in New York City as part of our Soldering Sunday group for makers.
+It’s an aerial version of the popular LED Throwie — in addition to the usual LED and 3-volt coin cell battery, it’s got a plastic bag for a parachute.
+(It’s perfect for indoor fun too.)

 The Chutie is the basis for the stars in our firework.
-By combing the Chuties with ping pong balls, plastic practice golf balls, balloons, and straws we can make a wide array of effects in the sky.
-Just remember that everything that goes up must come down which means that your stars should be light and not a threat if it were to fall on someone or something.
+By combing the Chuties with ping pong balls, plastic practice golf balls, balloons, and drinking straws, we can make a wide array of effects in the sky.
+Just remember that everything that goes up must come down — your stars should be lightweight and not a threat if they were to fall on someone or something.
 The stars with parachutes fall the slowest and spread out the widest from the rocket.
-The ping pong balls and the plastic golf balls travel higher and fall faster.
-If you are over asphalt or concrete the ping pong balls make fun sounds when they hit the ground.
+The ping pong balls and plastic golf balls travel higher and fall faster.
+If you’re over asphalt or concrete the ping pong balls make fun sounds when they hit the ground.

-We need to use a launcher for our rockets.
-The one I use is a combination of the one from the MAKE Soda Bottle Project and the release mechanism from this launcher on Instructables.
-Before you try all this at night, I suggest you test during the day to be sure you are comfortable how everything works and how your rockets behave.
-Besides, its another excuse to do more launches.
+To launch the rockets, I use a combination of the launcher from the MAKE Soda Bottle Project and the release mechanism from this launcher on Instructables.
+Before you try all this at night, I suggest you test during the day to get comfortable with how everything works and how your rockets behave.
+Besides, it’s another excuse to do more launches.
 Keep safety always and first in mind.
 These fireworks may be filled with water instead of fire but they still pack a lot of energy.
 During tests our launch crew decided to put on helmets for safety (but mostly for fun).

 We hope you have a lot of fun with your Soda Bottle LED Fireworks.
-We are hooked.
-We already have plans for other forms of LED Fireworks.
-Keep in touch and check us out at SolderingSunday.com.
-If Make let’s us and we are ready maybe we will have a “Firework” display at the 2014 World Maker Faire in New York.
-We just need to build that Raspberry Pi launch controller we have been thinking about.
+We’re hooked.
+We already have plans for other forms of LED Fireworks, and we’re thinking about building a Raspberry Pi launch controller.
+Keep in touch and check us out at SolderingSunday.com and at the 2014 World Maker Faire in New York.